1. What is the GRACE Christmas Cottage?

 4. The minimum age for a volunteer is 16 if they are accompanied by an adult, is there any way for younger kids to get involved?

 Absolutely!
 We encourage families with younger kids to helps us by baking cookies that provide daily to our client families and volunteers.
-They can bake a couple dozen or so cookies and drop them by the cottage any day between December 10th and 22nd (excluding Sundays).

 5. How many people does the Christmas Cottage help?